Native American & 17th-century History of Peebles Island

 Erected by New York State Parks, Recreation and Historic Preservation.

 Location.
 42° 47.102′ N, 73° 40.819′ W. Marker is in Cohoes, New York, in Albany County.
 Marker is on Delaware Avenue, on the left when traveling north.
+Marker kiosk is in Peebles Island State Park.
 Touch for map.
-Marker kiosk is in Peebles Island State Park.
 Marker is at or near this postal address: 10 Delaware Avenue, Cohoes NY 12047, United States of America.
+Touch for directions.

 Also see . . .